 How do I register?

-- Are you a UN staff member?
-See the User Guide for UN Staff members.
+- Are you a United Nations staff member?
+See the User Guide for United Nations Staff members.

-- If you are NOT a UN staff member (NYLESA members, Delegates of Permanent Missions, Retirees, UNDP, UNICEF, UNFPA, UNOPS, UN WOMEN Staff and Retirees...), please see the User Guide for Non-Staff Members on how to register on elearning.un.org.
+- If you are NOT a United Nations staff member (Spouses, Delegates of Permanent Missions, UNDP, UNICEF, UNFPA, UNOPS, UN WOMEN Staff and Retirees...), please see the User Guide for Non-Staff Members on how to register on elearning.un.org.

 How can I get registration help?

 Our office at the UN Learning Centre will offer personalized registration support.
-The registration Help Desk schedule is as follows: every Tuesday and Thursday from 28 November to 21 December from 1:00 PM to 3:00 PM in Computer Room B of the Learning Center (NL3B).
+The registration Help Desk schedule is as follows: every Tuesday and Thursday from 28 November to 2 January - an additional help desk will be added on Wednesday 3 January - from 1:00 PM to 3:00 PM in Computer Room B of the Learning Centre (NL3B).

 When do classes start?

-The Winter term begins on 8 January 2018 and ends the last week of March 2018.
-In order to enroll in the Fall term, staff members must register in Inspira.
+The Winter term begins on 8 January 2018 and ends the first week of April 2018.
+In order to enroll in the Winter term, staff members must register in inspira.

 What time do classes take place?